Daniel-Chow-YC/Hadoop_Notes/Hive_and_Hue/Partitioning_in_Hive.md

 SELECT * FROM academy.spartitions;
 ```

-## Partition using 1 file as source
+## Partition using 1 file as source:
 ```
 CREATE DATABASE IF NOT EXISTS academy;
 DROP TABLE IF EXISTS academy.spartitions;